collindaloisio/mlb-pitch-data/readme.md

     If this doesn't work follow these steps:

     1. git clone https://github.com/datastax/python-dse-driver
-    2. Go into the repository and run: sudo python ez_setup.py install
+    2. Go into the repository and run: sudo python setup.py build sudo python setup.py install
+    3. You should now have a dse-driver v2.1.0
+    3. If you are still having issues related to importing a "loading" module from django, uninstall dse package. dse-driver package and dse package are different.

 ###Standard Ports